taddison/personal-site/content/blog/2019/01/overhead-of-event-hub-outputs-with-azure-functions/index.md

 ## Test harness

-Our test harness is going to take a stock function (`return`) and compare it to a funciton which outputs a message to an Event Hub.
+Our test harness is going to take a stock function (`return`) and compare it to a function which outputs a message to an Event Hub.

 The functions below were deployed as separate function apps (to enable parallel testing and still get the granular cost metrics needed).
 You can view the [sample project on GitHub][function app project].
 The deployment was a straightforward 'Publish' from Visual Studio, with each function getting it's own storage account/app service plan (on the consumption tier), as well as an application insights resource.
 An Event Hub was created to act as the output binding for the second test.